Lab 9: Normal Mapping#

 vTangent = normalize(mat3(uModel) * aTangent);

-Here we transform the tangent to the world space using the model matrix and output it to the fragment shader.
+Here we transform the tangent to the world space using the model matrix and calculate the bitangent vector using the cross product between the normal and tangent vectors.
 Now we need to edit the fragment shader to calculate the \(TBN\) matrix using equation (26) and use it to transform the normal vectors from the normal map from the tangent space to the world space.

 which is then transformed to the world space using